SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 - DEMO 3: a notification is sent to the student when a professor takes a decision about his application.

+### Multer

+- Multer Configuration

+  Multer, a Node.js middleware, is utilized for handling file uploads in the project.
+The configuration is set up in the multer-setup.js file.
+This configuration employs in-memory storage for uploaded files.

 ## Useful ideas and future development needs
 None yet...